 ColumnStore 1.2 and earlier included the InfiniDB engine as an alias.
 This alias has now been removed.
 All ColumnStore tables must now be created with the engine name "columnstore".
-All MariaDB system variables prefixed with "infinidb_" have now been removed.
+All MariaDB system variables prefixed with "infinidb_

 vtable Replaced by Query Execution Handlers

 vtable has been replaced with a set of query execution handlers:

 Select Handler is the replacement for a vtable, and is the default query execution handler.
 It is expected to provide the fastest execution path for the whole query.